mirage/mirage-www/data/wiki/tutorial-lwt.md

 ```

 This is useful if an API requires a thread, but you already happen to know the value.
 Once the value is wrapped in its Lwt thread, it cannot directly be used (as in general a thread may not have terminated yet).
-This is where the `>>=` operator (pronounced "bind") comes in:
+This is where the `>>=` infix operator (pronounced "bind") comes in:

 ```ocaml
   val ( >>= ): 'a Lwt.t -> ('a -> 'b Lwt.t) -> 'b Lwt.t